 The lacrimal glands are located in the outer portion of the upper lids and produce the watery component of our tears.
 This keeps the eye comfortable and healthy.

 H. Ciliary Body

 The ciliary body contains the muscles that change the shape of the lens in order to focus light onto the retina.
-It also produces the fluid (aqueous humor) that helps regulate the pressure in the eye.
+It also produces the fluid (aqueous humour) that helps regulate the pressure in the eye.

-I. Aqueous Humor
+I. Aqueous Humour

-J. Vitreous Humor
+J. Vitreous Humour

 The vitreous is a jelly like substance that fills the cavity behind the lens and ciliary body helping to keep the components of the eye stable.

 The retina is the membrane lining the back of the inside of the eye.
 It contains the photoreceptors (rods and cones) that respond to light, as well as the many nerves that start processing the images we see and then send along the optic nerve to the brain.